 3. Ensuring Accountability of Health Organizations and Practitioners

 Duties and expectations are placed on healthcare practitioners and organizations to ensure they provide clinical excellence.
 The responsibilities of these individuals and organizations are then stated to create clear obligations to manage and prevent poor performance.

 These duties and expectations cause healthcare providers to continuously strive to develop professionally and to optimize the process of care.

 Ways to have Quality Control in the Medical Industry

-Healthcare workers and organizations may fail patients if relevant quality control systems are not put in place to ensure they perform as is required of them.
-To create an efficient, healthy, and safe workplace, administrators examine all aspects of their organization and put in place control measures that are most effective in those areas.
+Health care professionals and organizations may fail patients if relevant quality control systems are not put in place to ensure they perform as is required of them.
+To create an efficient, healthy, and safe workplace, administrators examine all aspects of their organization and put in place control quality measures that are most effective in those areas.
 Some of the most efficient ways to improve quality control in healthcare facilities include the following:

 1. Performing Regular Equipment Tests

 Medical equipment may get damaged due to improper use or miscalibrated during usage.
 Improper use and miscalibration are dangerous as they may lead to misdiagnosis of patients' condition, which will lead to further complications.
 All equipment needs to be checked regularly for any damages and recalibrated to ensure accuracy.